Frequently Asked Questions

 - The construction phase of the project is expected to have a $1.39 billion direct contribution to the local economy and an additional $2.33 billion in related economic activity.

-- Post construction, based on the scale and mix of commercial uses, the value of economic output generated by the project is estimated at $96.5 million/year.
+- After construction has been completed, the value of economic output generated by the project is estimated at $96.5 million/year.
+This is based on the scale and mix of commercial uses.

-- The project will directly support an estimated 1000 full time equivalent (FTE) jobs/year during the construction phase (approximate) in construction related sectors.
+- The project will directly support an estimated 1,000 full time equivalent (FTE) jobs/year during the construction phase in construction-related sectors.

-- Post-construction the project will support an estimated 500 FTE jobs/year, with additional indirect employment supported in the surrounding region.
+- After construction is completed, the project will support an estimated 500 FTE jobs/year, with additional indirect employment supported in the surrounding region.

 - The project will result in an increase in general rates attributed to residential development on site of approximately $5.4 million/year.

-- The additional population accommodated by the project will generate a substantial benefit by increasing demand and need for a range of local services and facilities.
+- The additional population accommodated by the project will generate a substantial benefit by increasing demand and need for a range of local services and facilities that is likely to see an economic uplift for the Cleveland CBD.
 One of the key drivers of demand from the new residential population of Toondah Harbour will be the additional retail expenditure generated, which is estimated at $78.1 million in retail expenditure each year.
 Much of this expenditure will be retained in local centres including the Cleveland CBD.

 - The proposed hotel is expected to generate 76,650 visitor nights/year.